Welcoming You to Cal Lutheran

 Build relationships with others.

-Orientation is the time to make new connections.
+Orientation is the time to make new connections!
 Students get the opportunity to build relationships with their peers, professors, and staff.
-Families will also have the chance to connect with one another.
 Making these early connections will lead to a successful journey here at Cal Lutheran.

 Get involved outside the classroom.